aaalgo/stags/README.md

 and running the program requires putting together pre-trained models.
 At this stage, this project is for my own fun.
 You've been warned.

-Email me if you want to replicate the service.
+Email me if you want to replicate the service and contribute to the development.

 # Currently Integrated Software